andresthor/cmd-line-mcp/README.md

 You can configure the server using three methods:

-1. JSON configuration file
+1. JSON configuration file (recommended for complete configuration)
-2. Environment variables
+2. Environment variables (for overriding specific settings)
-3. `.env` file
+3. `.env` file (for environment-specific overrides)

+**Configuration Best Practices:**
+- Use the JSON configuration file as your primary configuration method
+- Use environment variables or `.env` files for environment-specific overrides
+- JSON provides comprehensive configuration, while env vars are better for quick overrides

 #### Using a configuration file